Get started with npm

 esriConfig.assetsPath = "./public/assets";

-For more information on working with Calcite components and local assets, refer to Calcite's Get started guide topic.
+For more information on working with Calcite components and local assets, refer to Calcite's Get started and the SDK in a disconnected environment guide topic.

 Additional information